Over 40 Bike Trails, 300+ Miles

 Surface: Asphalt, 14'

-Trailheads/Parking: Lake Hiawatha Preserve Trailhead, West Lake Minneola Trailhead, Victory Pointe, W. Osceola St at 8th St., Clermont Waterfront Park, Clermont Boat Ramp, Minneola Park Trailhead, Killlarney Station (West Orange Trail) (See map)
+Trailheads/Parking: Lake Hiawatha Preserve Trailhead, West Lake Minneola Trailhead, Victory Pointe, 8th St. at W. Osceola St., 8th St. at W. Minneola Ave., Clermont Waterfront Park, Clermont Boat Ramp, Minneola Park Trailhead, Killarney Station (West Orange Trail) (See map)

 Nearby Points of Interest: Florida Citrus Tower, Lake Louisa State Park, Clermont Historic Village, Sugarloaf Mountain, Walt Disney World, Bok Tower Gardens